sebawita/tutorial-ng-add-nativescript/readme.md

 ```

 In order to apply the changes to the `webpack.config.js` file, we need to stop the currently running process and start it again to pick up its new configuration.
 So, go back to your console/terminal and execute again `tns preview --bundle`.

-## Align Routing

-> TODO: Is it a good idea to move routes to app-routing.module.ts

-???